Snowflake Open Catalog

 Reflection Refresh

-You can set the policy that controls how often reflections are scheduled to be refreshed automatically, as well as the time limit after which reflections expire and are removed.
+You can set the policy that controls how often Reflections are scheduled to be refreshed automatically, as well as the time limit after which Reflections expire and are removed.

 Refresh Settings